nannook206/buttshock-py/examples/shockcade/README.md

 * The etgame.py script and shockcade.lua file and the buttshock-py library (which this came with)

-* Some linux box (Ubuntu, Fedora) with Python3 called python3.
+* Some linux box (Ubuntu, Fedora, Raspberry PI) with Python3 called python3.
 If your python3 isn't called python3 then alter that in the py file.

 * Mame and various mame roms like sf2.zip.
 Mame 0.171 won't work as it